Research Finds Unknown ‘Critical Points’ in European Grids

 Distribution grids around the world tend to operate in relative darkness, in terms of sensors and monitors to reveal their point-to-point and moment-to-moment condition to their operators.
 But that may have to change as distributed energy resources take up an increasing role in powering them.

-That’s the context for recent findings from grid technology developer Depsys, which revealed gaps in the visibility its customer have into their distribution grids.
+That’s the context for recent findings from grid technology developer Depsys, which revealed gaps in the visibility its customers have into their distribution grids.
 “More than 50 percent of customers discovered critical points in their networks they were previously unaware of, including loading, voltage and power quality issues,” said the Swiss company in a press release.

 The critical points — locations on the distribution network subject to issues such as high voltage and loading — do not imply an immediate threat to the grid.
 But they do highlight the need for caution when adding assets such as PV, Depsys chief commercial officer Anja Langer Jacquin told GTM.